When I taught English, my students would come to me for help on their essays. More accurately they were seeking better grades.

 They felt trapped in a cage of their own words while, behind them, the door was open.

 So we’d listen again to one single awkward sentence, and I’d ask them to explain to me in casual language what they meant.

 Keep it simple.
 Uncomplicated.
 Just tell me what you’re trying to say.

 My goal was to help them unravel the meaning behind their words so they might string them together more effectively.

 “You’re in charge,” I would repeat.
 “Individual words have no power.
-You select each one and place them where you imagine they belong.
-Then, if the outcome is unsatisfactory, pull the words apart and try again.”
+You pick each one and stick them where you think they should belong.
+Then, if the sentence doesn’t work, pull the words apart and try again.”

 In theory being told YOU ARE IN CONTROL should be empowering; instead, these students were frustrated.
 They didn’t want to think more (or in some cases less).

 The same holds true in life: We throw up our hands and say, “It is what it is.
 I can’t do anything about it.”

 We remain in cages of our own making.

 (This is Bella.
 She walked into our puppy’s pen on her own and stayed there with the door wide open.)